jwillp/jwillp-portfolio/user/pages/03.projects/02.extermination-integree/project_view.md

 ## Description

 Extermination Intégrée is a Montreal based Pest control company, that needed to have their website redesigned.
-The owner, had tried some *do it yourself options* but remained unsatisfied with the results.
-Extermination Intégrée wanted a professional look, that conveyed confidence but most of all honesty.
+The owner, had tried some *do it yourself options*, but remained unsatisfied with the results.
+Extermination Intégrée wanted a professional look, that conveyed trust, but most of all honesty.
 They were looking for a platform to help them promote their services as well as providing information to their clients and potential clients on how to make the right choices when stuck with pest problems.

-The owner needed to have an easy way to add new documents, blog posts, and tips and tricks to the website and this in both english and french.
+The owner needed to have an easy way to add new documents, blog posts, and tips and tricks to the website and this in both English and French.

-In order to accomplish this, I initially tought to use Wordpress as it seemed to be a fit choice offering both blog and multilingual capabilities out of the box for the former and through plugins for the latter.
+In order to accomplish this, I initially thought to use Wordpress as it seemed to be a fit choice offering both blog and multilingual capabilities out of the box for the former and through plugins for the latter.
 However the documentation part would have required me to create a custom plugin which would have added to the cost.
-Instead I decided to use Grav, which offers so much flexibility to the programmer out of the box that it proved a better choice.
+Instead, I decided to use Grav, which offers so much flexibility to the programmer out of the box that it proved a better choice.
-Not only was the multilingual support easier to integrate, the blog and document managment capabilites a breeze to implement.
+Not only was the multilingual support easier to integrate, the blog and document management capabilities a breeze to implement.
-The performance of the webstie was also greatly improved compared to a Wordpress installation.
-Not only that it did not require the use of a database reducing the hosting and maintance cost for the client.
+The performance of the website was also greatly improved compared to a Wordpress installation.
+It did not require the use of a database, reducing the hosting and maintance cost for the client.

 ## Colors and Typography